Manufacturing Engineering Technology

 The curriculum provides baccalaureate degree graduates with instruction in the knowledge, techniques, skills, and use of modern equipment in manufacturing engineering technology.
 Baccalaureate degree graduates build on the strengths of associate degree programs by gaining the knowledge, skills, and abilities for entry into manufacturing careers practicing various tools, techniques and processes.
 The curriculum must include instruction in the following topics:

-- materials and manufacturing processes;
+- Materials and manufacturing processes;

-- product design process, tooling, and assembly;
+- Product design process, tooling, and assembly;

-- manufacturing systems, automation, and operations;
+- Manufacturing systems, automation, and operations;

-- statistics, quality and continuous improvement, and industrial organization and management; and
+- Statistics, quality and continuous improvement, and industrial organization and management; and

-- capstone or integrating experience that develops and illustrates student competencies in applying both technical and non-technical skills in successfully solving manufacturing problems.
+- Capstone or integrating experience that develops and illustrates student competencies in applying both technical and non-technical skills in successfully solving manufacturing problems.

 Requirements